kunitoki/LuaBridge3/Manual.md

 } // namespace luabridge
 ```

-Standard containers like `std::shared_ptr` or `boost::shared_ptr` **will not work**.
-This is because of type erasure; when the object goes from C++ to Lua and back to C++, there is no way to associate the object with the original container.
-The new container is constructed from a pointer to the object instead of an existing container.
-The result is undefined behavior since there are now two sets of reference counts.
+Standard containers like `std::shared_ptr` or `boost::shared_ptr` will work, if the types they hold are deriving from `std::enable_shared_from_this` or `boost::enable_shared_from_this` respectively.
+This is because of type erasure; when the object goes from C++ to Lua and back to C++, there is no way to associate the object with the original container, unless it intrusively could reconstruct the container from a raw pointer.

-### 3.4.4 - Container Constructors
+### 3.4.3 - Container Constructors

 When a constructor is registered for a class, there is an additional optional second template parameter describing the type of container to use.
 If this parameter is specified, calls to the constructor will create the object dynamically, via operator new, and place it a container of that type.
 The container must have been previously specialized in `ContainerTraits`, or else a compile error will result.
 This code will register two objects, each using a constructor that creates an object with Lua lifetime using the specified container: